rikutakei/blog_source/content/post/vim/vim_post_part2.md

 # Summary

-There you go -- I think I covered most, if not all, of the cursor movements available in Vim.
+There you go -- I think I have covered most of the cursor movements available in Vim.

 You won't master these keys in a day or two, and it will take time for you to remember.
 But once you remember them, everything will become natural -- it will be engrained into your muscle memory, and you won't even have to think about how to move around to a particular position.

-Before I wrap up, here are the list of keys I discussed in this post:
+Before I wrap up, here is the list of keys I discussed in this post:

 * h/j/k/l -- alternative arrow keys
 * w/e/b -- word-wise movement